SIGPLAN/empirical-evaluation/checklist/README.md

 ### Generating a pdf

 A pdf can be generated from the yaml using [this script](genchecklist.py).
+The script requires Python3 and the PyYAML package (`pip3 install PyYAML`).